STOmics/ST-GEARS/README.md

 # binning
 if binning_on:
     step = 2  # step size for binning.
-For example, when spots roughly sits 10 away from each other, setting step to 20 would decrease computation for 4 times less than 'un-binning' version. slice_srk_li = [st_gears.binning(slice_, grp_col, step) for slice_ in slicesl]  # 'slice_srk_li' means 'shrinked slice list'
+For example, when spots roughly sits 10 away from each other, setting step to 20 would decrease spots for 4 times in binning result.
+Make sure of at least 200 spots in each section after binning. slice_srk_li = [st_gears.binning(slice_, grp_col, step) for slice_ in slicesl]  # 'slice_srk_li' means 'shrinked slice list'
 else:
     slice_srk_li = slicesl